Get to know the team behind SDECB’s projects, initiatives and consulting services.

 Constantly seeking authentic experiences and discoveries, Nicole MacGregor is skilled in promoting the natural attractions of a destination, thanks to her many years of experience in the tourism industry in France and in British Columbia.
 Having joined the SDECB in early 2000, Nicole first developed content for the SDECB’s tourism website (tourisme-cb.com), before focusing her efforts on enhancing the Francophone tourism industry nationally and internationally: from responding to information requests and managing partnerships, to providing career counselling to job seekers in the travel trade.

-An aficionado of puns and other word games, Frédérique is continually on the lookout for ways to make her business experience resonate with the needs of entrepreneurs so as to maximize their chances of success in the world of entrepreneurship.
+Frédérique is continually on the lookout for ways to make her business experience resonate with the needs of entrepreneurs so as to maximize their chances of success in the world of entrepreneurship.
 An entrepreneur herself for 15 years, she is always seeking solutions for SDECB clients, while creating practical tools and customized training.
-Previously a website creator and designer, she now applies her expertise to developing the SDECB’s social networks.
+She is a Certified Coach by ICF (International Coaching Federation).

 Marie-Noel has several strings to her bow and enjoys a very diverse multicultural experience.
 Originally from Ivory Coast, she studied and worked in Africa, France and Canada.
 This cultural diversity is felt in her humor appreciated by her colleagues.
 Holder of a master’s degree in business administration and strong of more than a decade of support to Francophone organizations in the drafting of funding applications and results-based management principles, Marie-Noël is working to develop and to implement SDE’s economic development and employability projects for the benefit of our entrepreneurs, youth and associations.
 She intends to use her experience to advance the priority economic issues of the community.